teggr/deploy4j-demo/README.md

 - Maven 3.9+
 - Docker

+## Running locally

+In the `test` directory is [Deploy4jDemoApplicationTest.java](src/test/java/dev/deploy4j/jdemo/Deploy4jDemoApplicationTest.java) which can be used to run the application with Testcontainer support.

 ## Build and DEPLOY

 * Maven is responsible for building the jar and docker image.